 The SPARK Academy Team is happy to welcome you to our event website!
 Here you will find more information about the Academy, our objectives, our upcoming program including schedule and instructors.

-You will also be able to explore the content and see the list of participants (coming soon).
-You can also apply to attend, and attend the training events directly through this website.
+You will also be able to explore the content, apply to attend, and participate in the training events directly through this website.

 The Sprint AI Training for African Medical Imaging Knowledge Translation (SPARK) program is designed to train a new generation of African artificial intelligence (AI) experts in medical imaging who can train others.
 We use a case-based learning approach and collective intelligence from various related fields (radiology, medical physics, computer science, neurology/neurosurgery, and oncology) to rapidly turn AI knowledge into action.